mlk2991/anonymous/README.rst

 Facebook, Apple and Microsoft\* are the other evil companies you must stay clear if you value your anonymity.

-\* Unfortunately Github joined the dark force.
+\* Unfortunately GitHub joined the dark force.

 Grand Master level tips
 =======================